flowjs/flow-php-server/src/Flow/Mongo/README.md

 Usage
 --------------

+ * Must use 'forceChunkSize=true' on client side.
+ * Chunk preprocessor not supported.
+ * One should ensure indices on the gridfs collection on the property 'flowIdentifier'.

-The usage is analogous to the 'normal' flow-php:
+Besides the points above, the usage is analogous to the 'normal' flow-php:

 ```php
 $config = new \Flow\Mongo\MongoConfig($yourGridFs);